 Looking to undergo an early gender scan in Selangor Malaysia in the capable hands of a friendly team of experts that will help you every step of the way?

-Our gender scans are 99.99% accurate, based on a study where we scanned 100 ladies between 12 and 13 weeks.
-60 of which returned with gender confirmation at 14 weeks and were all 99.9% correct.
-Gender confirmation is determined on a number of factors including BMI, previous scar tissue or position of your baby during the scan.
+Our gender scans are 95% accurate, based on a study where we scanned 100 ladies between 14 and 15 weeks.
+60 of which returned with gender confirmation at 18 weeks and were all 95% correct.
+Gender confirmation is determined by a number of factors including BMI, previous scar tissue, or the position of your baby during the scan.

 Frequently Asked Questions about Gender Scan

 The earliest time we can assess the baby’s sex is at 14 weeks gestation/pregnancy: We can tell the sex of the baby at the 14 week scan by assessing the direction of the nub.
 This is something that can be identified on babies at this stage and if it points vertically then it is likely to be a boy.

 It is important to state from the off that unfortunately, there is always a chance an early gender scan at 13 weeks could be wrong.
 After all, this is the very first week in pregnancy that your baby’s genitals are viewable on ultrasound and whilst the baby is still so small, there is every chance it could be wrongly determined.